Last Updated 2/23/2019

-The 15 Minute Rule allows all bidders an equal opportunity to place their best bid, and the seller can be assured he has received maximum value for the item.
+The purpose for the 15 Minute Rule is to prevent sniping and offer all users the opportunity to bid.
+The 15 Minute Rule allows all bidders an equal opportunity to place their best bid, and the seller can be assured he/she will receive maximum value for the item.

 NOTE: All listing calculations displayed on the site appear in the format of Day(s), Hour(s), and Minute(s), whereas the actual listing time is programmed using Day(s), Hour(s), Minute(s), and Second(s).
 This is why we encourage users to place their maximum bid amount when initialing bidding.